contractlevel/yield-v2/docs/protocol/WORKFLOW.md

 | Epoch cron                                    | `epoch.OnEpochCronTrigger`            | Read the active strategy's TVL and call `ParentVault.closeEpoch`.                                                                         |
 | `ParentVault.EpochExecuting`                  | `epoch.OnEpochExecuting`              | For a remote net withdrawal, call `ChildVault.executeEpochWithdraw` on the active strategy chain.                                         |

 All EVM log triggers wait for finalized logs.
 A separate `RebalanceDepositSuccess` handler is registered for every configured child chain, so the concrete handler count grows with the number of child vaults.
-CRE Workflows can [only be EVM Log-triggered by 5 contracts](https://docs.chain.link/cre/service-quotas#evm-log-trigger).
-This means Yieldcoin v2 can only support 5 networks.
-The commercial operator of the protocol should discuss limit increases with Chainlink Labs if required.
-See // @review insert reference to operator playbooks.
+The standard CRE service quota allows [EVM log triggers from up to five contracts](https://docs.chain.link/cre/service-quotas#evm-log-trigger), which limits the standard configuration to five monitored vaults and therefore five networks.
+Before adding another network, the commercial operator must arrange an appropriate limit increase with Chainlink Labs and update the workflow configuration.
+See [CRE Service Quotas](../operator/OPERATIONS.md#cre-service-quotas).

 ## Rebalance flow